smartclock-app/Auth/README.md

 # Auth

-This repository contains the authentication module for the SmartClock project.
-It handles user registration, login, and authentication processes.
+This repository contains an example authentication server for SmartClock.
+It handles OAuth flows for both Google & Trakt.

 ## Installation